-You must presume that the defendants are innocent of the crime charged.
-The Second Superseding Indictment is only a formal method of beginning a criminal case.
+You must presume that the Defendant is innocent of the crime charged.
+The Indictment is only a formal method of beginning a criminal case.
 It does not create any presumption of guilt; it is merely an accusation.
 The fact that a person has been indicted does not create any inference, nor is it evidence, that he is guilty of any crime.
-The presumption of innocence alone is sufficient to acquit a defendant unless you as jurors are satisfied beyond a reasonable doubt of a defendant's guilt of the crime charged from all the evidence that has been introduced in the case.
+The presumption of innocence alone is sufficient to acquit the Defendant unless you as jurors are satisfied beyond a reasonable doubt of the Defendant's guilt of the crime charged from all the evidence that has been introduced in the case.

 The burden is always upon the prosecution to prove guilt beyond a reasonable doubt.
-This burden never shifts to a defendant for the law never imposes upon a defendant in a criminal case the burden or duty of calling any witnesses or producing any evidence.
-Unless the government proves, beyond a reasonable doubt, that a defendant committed each and every element of the offense charged against him in the Second Superseding Indictment, you must find that defendant not guilty of that offense.
+This burden never shifts to the Defendant for the law never imposes upon a defendant in a criminal case the burden or duty of calling any witnesses or producing any evidence.
+Unless the government proves, beyond a reasonable doubt, that the Defendant committed each and every element of the offense charged against him in the Indictment, you must find the Defendant not guilty of that offense.

-There is no burden upon a defendant to prove that he is innocent.
+There is no burden upon the Defendant to prove that he is innocent.